Authentication Options

 -

-11: Demo Account: Provides full read/write with certain restrictions (i.e can't delete devices).
+demo: Provides full read/write with certain restrictions (i.e can't delete devices).
+Do not use this role.

 Note Oxidized configs can often contain sensitive data.
 Because of that only Administrator account type can see configs.